 I was invited to give an oral presentation at the annual meeting in BASL in September 2006 in Dublin.

-Our group is collaborating with Innogenetics in Ghent, Belgium, which has provided us with 24 monoclonal antibodies to envelope glycoproteins of HCV.
-We have used the antibodies in Western blotting and immunofluorescence.
-The characterization of these antibodies is of value to us because it give us good reagents for use in research and it is of value to the compagny because it improve their knowledge about the monoclonal antibodies.
+I have collaborated with a company, Innogenetics in Ghent, Belgium, which provided me with 24 monoclonal antibodies to envelope glycoproteins of HCV.
+I used the antibodies in Western blotting and immunofluorescence.
+The characterization of these antibodies was of value to me because it gave me good reagents for use in HCV research and it was of value to the compagny because it improved their knowledge about the monoclonal antibodies.